How to Defrost Prawns Safely

 - Drain the liquid and use the prawns

-I personally like this method because the cold water helps defrost the prawns quickly and consistently, while the salt in the water adds more juiciness and flavor to the prawns.
-Also, this is a one-time thing where you can just leave the frozen prawns to sit in the cold-water brine while you prep everything else to make dinner.
-Just make sure to adjust the salt in your dish so that it doesn't become too salty.
+My favorite method!!
+Cold water helps defrost the prawns quickly and consistently, while the salt in the water adds more juiciness and flavor.
+Yum 😋 Plus this is a one-time thing, so you can just leave the frozen prawns to sit in the cold-water brine while you prep everything else.
+Just make sure to adjust the salt in your dish so that it doesn’t become too salty.

 - Make a few holes in a polybag and transfer the frozen prawns to it